 This should be given to you by the department.
-You fill it in, give it to Rosanna, and the department sends it out to Beida for you.
-You will then receive an admission letter, which you will need in order to get your visa.
+You fill it in and give it to Rosanna, and the department sends it out to Beida for you.
+You will then receive an admission letter and JW202 form, which you will need in order to get your visa and residency permit.